 All of these various types and finishes of sandstone will retain varying degrees of porosity.
 Therefore, regardless of the type of stone used, some degree of regular maintenance to keep the sandstone looking good is recommended.
 The term ‘little and often’ is certainly advisable when it comes to looking after sandstone.
 If applying a sandstone patio cleaner, check to ensure it is not acid based first as this could damage the surface.

 Cleaner for Sandstone

 When considering a cleaner for sandstone, make sure you avoid any product that contains acid.
 With an acid-based cleaner, there is the potential of the product ‘bleaching’ out colour from the stone.
 If this kind of damage occurs, it is very difficult if not impossible to rectify.
 Within our product range, we have everything from bio-degradable cleaners to surfactant (cleaning agent) based products.
-In addition, we have formulated intensive cleaners designed to remove stubborn black spot from sandstone.
+In addition, we have formulated intensive cleaners such as black spot remover for natural stone.

 Sandstone Cleaning Made Easy

 There are several appreciable benefits of using a quality sandstone cleaner.
 It will not only make what can be a very time-consuming job far easier.
 It will also be far more effective and save a lot of time.
 It is very important to remember that no manufacturer or supplier of sandstone would recommend regular pressure washing or intensive cleaning of the stone.
 This is because using a powerful jet washer not only makes the sandstone more porous but also risks damaging the pointing.
 Once the already porous sandstone becomes even more porous, keeping it looking clean will prove even more difficult.